 Next time you’re going to a restaurant, take a look around.
 See if you can point to all the ways your experience has been crafted by industry experts.
 It may add a whole new level of intrigue to eating out.

-Discovering you’ve fell for these restaurant psychology tricks engineered by the industry may make you feel a bit uneasy, but perhaps the end result isn’t so bad.
+Discovering you’ve fallen for these restaurant psychology tricks engineered by the industry may make you feel a bit uneasy, but perhaps the end result isn’t so bad.
 For most people dining out isn’t a daily experience but something reserved for a weekend or a special occasion when you are prepared to spend the money to enjoy your time anyway.

 Unless you are struggling financially or want to do an extra push towards a specific financial goal, you can just enjoy your occasional restaurant experience.
-It can still be useful to set a budget for your restaurant trip or night out to ensure you don’t get tempted to spend than you should.
+It can still be useful to set a budget for your restaurant trip or night out to ensure you don’t get tempted to spend more than you should.

 Money Marshmallow is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.